previder/kubernetes-demo/03_ssl.md

 ## Install Cert Manager and the PDNS webhook
 Secure SSL is a must nowadays, so we will set up our cluster to use LetsEncrypt to get a valid certificate for our domain.
 We will acquire one using Cert Manager and an add-on to use DNS verification of the domain.
 The following command will install Cert Manager into our cluster.
 After the installation we have some new resources available like Certificate and Issuer.
+**The install may take a few seconds (>10s)**

 ```shell
 helm repo add jetstack https://charts.jetstack.io